RallyApps/RecentlyChanged/README.md

 ## Overview

 The Recently Changed App displays tasks, stories, and defects that were modified as of the last work date.
-This app displays the most recent 200 items in each area: tasks, user stories, and defects.

 ## How to Use